How to send your pictures as an e-mail attachment.

 Your camera should have been supplied with a USB cable to connect to your computer.
 Plug the small connector into your camera and the large (standard USB) connector into your computer.
 Turn on the camera.

 If you have already loaded the camera software (supplied with the camera) on your computer, it will automatically recognise the presence of the camera and will display your pictures.
 If it does not, you will need to click on the 'My Computer' icon to display the available options.
-The camera folder will be shown at the bottom of this list.
+The camera folder will be shown in this list.
 Click to open it.

 When your pictures are displayed, select those that you wish to copy and either copy these into an existing folder on your computer (e.g. My Pictures), or simply drag and drop them onto your desktop.